siodb/siodb/docs/users/docs/encryption.md

 If this parameter is not explicitly specified, effective default cipher must be 'aes128'.

+Siodb can use a different encryption algorithms to encrypt database keys.
+It is specified by the configuration parameter `encryption.master_cipher_id`.
+If it is not specified explicitly, Siodb uses the effective default cipher.

-Siodb can use a different encryption algorithms to encrypt the system database.
-It is specified by the following configuration parameter:
+Siodb can also use a different encryption algorithms to system database.
+It is specified by the following configuration parameter: `encryption.system_db_cipher_id`.

-- `encryption.system_db_cipher_id`

 If it is not specified explicitly, Siodb uses the effective default cipher.

 There are currently two ciphers available out-of-the-box: